Current Fiscal Year (FY) Funding – October 1 through September 30

 Tuition Incentive Program

-This high school completion program offers to pay for the first two years of college and beyond for identified students who graduate from high school or complete their GED before age 20.
+This high school completion program offers to pay for the first two years of college and beyond for identified students who earn their high school diploma or its recognized equivalent before age 20.

 Interest income, dividend income and capital gains.